MirAbbasAli/Telecomm/README.md

 | `planId` | `Integer` | **Required**. planId |

-## Appendix
-Infytel-config server and Infytel-discovery-server are no longer supported in this project.
-Registration and discovery of microservices are now being handled by Consul.
-The Configuration of consul server is done in yaml based configuration file in local repository.

 ## Create MySQL image
 Navigate to database folder to build your docker image, run the following command: